 |Income % (per year)|

-All values calculated using a 1% AMC and invested in GRIP 3
+All values calculated as at 31 March 2018, using a 1% AMC and invested in GRIP 3

 For more information about our income sustainability view, download our Sustainable income guide.

 We update the assumptions used in our drawdown governance service every quarter to make sure your client's income sustainability score always reflects current market conditions.

 This quarter we've seen expected returns across all asset classes and terms increase slightly.
 This has resulted in marginal changes, both positive and negative, to sustainable income levels.